About Jen McGeehan

 Pat had retired prior to our move with two back surgeries from work related injuries.
 Working around the hale created its own challenges when monitoring his back issues.
 But he loved the challenges and met them with amazingly creative methods.

 To date, I have enjoyed a number of part-time jobs including six years working for Home Tours Hawaii www.hometourshawaii.com, serving cruise ship guest a lavish four-course meal while touring three unique island homes.
 While holding that part time, seasonal job, I starting Room2Room, my own cleaning and decorating business.
 Then, after one and a half years, I sold it and gained my real estate license, a career I lovingly refer to as my “final act”, and the culmination of all my years of life and professional experience.
 This is truly the business I was made for: to help others realize their dream of buying and sometimes selling properties not only on the Hamakua Coast, but island wide, finding creative ways to make it work, watching their vision become reality, whether vacant land, a condo, off-grid or all the bells and whistles.

 I am an adventurer by heart, never letting too much dust settle under my feet.
-But, I am also a nester, a woman who loves her home, garden, animals, family, and whatever career I happen to be in.
-In my latest adventure, I’ve successfully merged over 46 years of varied work and life experience into a real estate career that focuses on the goals and dreams of my clients.
-Are you interested in moving to the Big Island of Hawaiʻi?
-I’d love to talk with you about your dream goal, and help you achieve it!
+My latest adventure began in 2018, successfully merging over 46 years of varied work and life experience into a real estate career that focuses on the goals and dreams of my clients.
+Now, as a top 5% Coldwell Banker Realtor®, and two-time recipient of the coveted International President’s Circle award, I am so grateful I took that leap of faith!

 LIVING THE HAWAII LIFESTYLE is living the dream!
 How can I help you purchase (or sell) a little slice of our heaven?